iNoles/KotJWT/README.md

 KotJWT is a lightweight Kotlin library for encoding and decoding JWT and refresh tokens using HMAC SHA-256.
 It includes features like token signing, signature validation, token expiration checks, and blacklist support.

-## Features
+## ✨ Features

-- JWT Support: Encode and decode JWTs with HMAC SHA-256 signing.
+- 🔐 JWT Support – Encode and decode JWTs with HMAC SHA-256 signing.
-- Refresh Token Support: Encode and decode refresh tokens.
+- 🔄 Refresh Token Support – Securely generate and validate refresh tokens.
-- Expiration Check: Built-in functionality to check if tokens are expired.
+- ⏳ Expiration Handling – Automatically checks if a token is expired.
-- Token Blacklist: A simple blacklist for revoked tokens.
+- 🚫 Token Blacklist – Prevent the use of revoked tokens.
-- Base64 URL Safe Encoding: Secure encoding and decoding for JWT and refresh tokens.
+- 🏗 Base64 URL-Safe Encoding – Secure encoding and decoding for JWTs and refresh tokens.

-## Usage
+## 🚀 Usage

 ### Encoding a JWT